 Susan Blackmore – “The term ‘meme’ was coined by Richard Dawkins in his 1976 book The Selfish Gene.
 Memes are habits, skills, songs, stories, or any kind of behaviour that is passed from person to person by imitation.
 Like genes, memes are replicators.
 That is, they are information that is copied with variation and selection.
 While genes compete to get copied when plants and animals reproduce, memes compete to get stored in our memories (or in our computers or phones) and passed on again to someone else.

-On this view, our minds and culture are designed by the The very notion of "market" — be it in B2B and B2C — is at the heart of any marketing approach. ... between memes, just as the biological world has been designed by natural selection acting on genes.
+On this view, our minds and culture are designed by the Market definition in B2B and B2C - The very notion of "market" is at the heart of any marketing approach.
+A market can be defined... between memes, just as the biological world has been designed by natural selection acting on genes.
 Familiar memes include words, stories, TV and radio programmes, chess, Sudoku and computer games, glorious symphonies and mindless jingles, the habit of driving on the left (or the right), eating with a knife and fork, wearing clothes, and shaking hands.
 These are all information that has successfully been copied from person to person.

 Without them, we would not be fully human.
 In my view, our large human brains were forced to grow by the pressure of memes, and have been sculpted by a process of “memetic drive” to be ever better machines for selecting, copying, and storing meme.
 That is why we talk, draw and paint, and like music – because those memes thrived and caused brains to get better at copying them.
 So we humans are meme machines, and our nature reflects the history of the past memetic competition.”